 - Exercise regularly.
 Exercise moves blood and qi in Chinese medicine and so helps to counteract blood and qi stagnation.
 In more conventional terms exercise increases endorphins which are your body’s natural pain killer.

-- An acupuncture and moxabustion treatment can really help your cramps.
+- An acupuncture and moxibustion treatment can really help your cramps.
 The most important point we use is Spleen 6, which is on the inner calf.
-In Chinese medicine this point moves blood and relieves pain.
+In Chinese medicine, this point moves blood and relieves pain.